 - Permitting, bidding and construction to decommission the Duck Pond Run Pump Station - the largest of the municipal pump stations - and converting flow to gravity conveyance.
 Besides the long-term reduction in municipal costs of maintaining a "temporary" pump station, this improvement will increase flow into the D&R Canal Interceptor (thereby addressing low flow conditions there) and free up flow capacity in the Washington Road and Millstone Interceptors. - A recent study of the Southfield Road Pump Station drainage area has determined that improvements to the Southfield Road Pump Station and downstream infrastructure, including gravity mains which are tributary to the Assunpink Interceptor and the South Post Road Pump Station, are required in order to service projects planned in accordance with 2019 Housing Element and Fair Share Plan, as well as non-residential properties planned for development within the drainage area.
-Consistent with past practice, the Township will establish a pro rata fair share reimbursement procedure for costs to implement study-recommended improvements, as is consistent with Policy 7 of this Utilities Plan Element. - The purchaser of the Atlantic Realty Site (formerly known as the Howard Hughes tract) located near the intersection of US Route 1 and Quakerbridge Road (County Route 533) has begun developing preliminary conceptual and engineering plans for a warehouse and distribution center consistent with the property's recent rezoning.
+Consistent with past practice, the Township will establish a pro rata fair share reimbursement procedure for costs to implement study-recommended improvements through the adoption of an appropriate ordinance, as is consistent with Goal A, Policy 3 of this Utilities Plan Element. - Atlantic Realty, the purchaser of the former Howard Hughes tract located near the intersection of US Route 1 and Quakerbridge Road (County Route 533), has begun preparing preliminary conceptual and engineering plans for a warehouse and distribution center consistent with the property's recent rezoning.
 This development will result in the decommissioning of the on-site wastewater treatment plant and the extension of the South Branch of the Duck Pond Run Sewer Interceptor.
 Environmental constraints may result in deviations from the master planned alignment for the Interceptor, but the requirement to achieve sewering of other area properties remains required.
-The Township would establish a pro rata fair share reimbursement procedure for costs to achieve sewering, as is consistent with Policy 7 of this Utilities Plan Element.
+The Township would establish a pro rata fair share reimbursement procedure for costs to achieve sewering through the adoption of an appropriate ordinance, as is consistent with Goal A, Policy 3 of this Utilities Plan Element.

-3.4: Wastewater Treatment
+3.3 Wastewater Treatment